jayson-lennon/pylon/README.md

 ```

 ### include_cmd
 Inlines the output of a shell command (`cmd`).
 By default, `stdout` will be captured and used as the inlined data.
-This can be changed by including `$SCRATCH` somewhere in the shell command, which causes Pylon to generate a temporary file to be read and inlined. `cwd` is the current working directory to use for shell execution, must start with a slash (`/`), and is always relative from the project root.
+This can be changed by including `$SCRATCH` somewhere in the shell command, which causes Pylon to generate a temporary file to be read from and then inlined. `cwd` is the current working directory to use for shell execution, must start with a slash (`/`), and is always relative from the project root.

 ```
 {{ include_cmd( cwd = "/", cmd = "echo inline from stdout" ) }}